 We understand why some doctors dislike hearing complaints from patients about drug side effects.
-After all, they have been told they should “first, do no harm.”
+After all, they have promised to “first, do no harm.”
 That was purportedly the message from the ancient Greek physician Hippocrates.
 It is painful to learn that a medicine that is supposed to be helpful has caused a patient harm.
 This appears to be especially aggravating for some doctors when it involves stories of statin side effects.

 The very first statin was Mevacor (lovastatin).
 It was launched in 1987.
 Three decades later, this drug and its chemical cousins, atorvastatin (Lipitor), Fluvastatin (Lescol), pravastatin (Pravachol), rosuvastatin (Crestor), simvastatin (Zocor) and pitavastatin (Livalo) are among the most widely prescribed drugs in the world.
 These cholesterol-lowering medications form the bedrock of heart attack prevention.

 Today, atorvastatin is taken by over 20 million Americans.
 Simvastatin is swallowed daily by more than 10 million people.
 Our back-of-the-envelope calculation suggests that roughly 45 million people in the U.S. take statins regularly.

 How effective are these drugs for reducing the risk of heart attacks and extending life?
 You would be astonished how controversial that question is.
 We will not go down that rabbit hole in this article.

 We will share with you an editorial by a renowned cardiologist, though.
 Rita Redberg, MD, MSc, is professor of medicine at the University of California, San Francisco Medical Center.
 She is Editor-in-Chief of JAMA Internal Medicine.
 Dr. Redberg and a colleague used a “decision aid” from the Mayo Clinic website to determine risks and benefits of statins.